 The injury ruled him out for the rest of the season and his absence was a major reason why his side was relegated on the last day of the season.

-Upon retiring from playing, Hulse started studying for a physiotherapy degree at the University of Salford graduating in August 2017 with first class honours and he earned the highest mark out of everyone on the course.
+Upon retiring from playing, Hulse started studying for a physiotherapy degree at the University of Salford, graduating in August 2017 with first class honours and earning the highest mark on the course.

 The degree which was partially funded by the PFA led to a position as a rotational physiotherapist at Russell Hall’s Hospital in Dudley.

-After spending four months working on rotation and now works as a full-time physiotherapist.
+After spending four months working on rotation he now works as a full-time physiotherapist.

-Hulse chose a career in the NHS over offers to work in a football club’s medical department and admits that he rarely watches any football any more.
+Hulse chose a career in the NHS over offers to work within a football club’s medical department and admits that he rarely watches any football any more.